 La Défense is the largest office complex in Europe and is filled with skyscrapers and urban architecture.
-After the First World War concluded, an axis from Arc De Triomphe was planned at the Etoile to La Défense which is western edge of Paris city.
+After the First World War concluded, an axis from the Arc De Triomphe was planned at the Etoile to La Défense which is the western edge of Paris city.
 There was ambiguity over the height of buildings to be built there as per current Triumphal manner.
 Later it was agreed to build urban skyscrapers at the end of long avenue so as to avoid the obstruction of Etoile’s view.

 In 1931 though, the authorities organized a new competition, but the intent was to limit the height of the buildings along the Triumphal Way.
 Only at the end of the long avenue, at the Défense towers were allowed.
 This was recommended by the authorities as towers close to the center would obstruct the view on the Etoile.

 #A Forest of Towers